-In our new report, ‘A green recovery and a just transition’ we call for a massive economic stimulus and set out a plan to achieve a ‘just transition’ to a net-zero economy for workers and communities in Wales.
+In our report, ‘A green recovery and a just transition’ we call for a massive economic stimulus and set out a plan to achieve a ‘just transition’ to a net-zero economy for workers and communities in Wales.

 Building the recovery from Coronavirus represents a once in a generation challenge.
 But it is also an opportunity to take the urgent action needed to build a greener and fairer economy in Wales.
 One that protects jobs, our health and the planet.